SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   for HTTP based applications.
 HTTP provides an Authorization header [@!RFC2616, section 14.8].

 - Content negotiation, A server may choose to include support for multiple media types.
-  The client must be able to signal to the server what media type the server should expect for the request content en to use for the response content.
+  The client must be able to signal to the server what media type the server should expect for the request content and to use for the response content.
   This document only describes the use of [@!XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP commands and corresponding request and response messages.